rsvim/rsvim/README.md

 - To provide a powerfull TUI engine similar to GUI frameworks such as [Qt](https://www.qt.io/) and [Tk](https://tkdocs.com/).
 - To be a programmable editor as a VM, provides a consistent scripting runtime environment, with built-in support for async and modern plugin package manager.
-- To be a headless text processing tool, allows scripting to process text contents.
+- To be a headless text processing tool, allows scripting to batch process text contents.
 - To be a background editing service, allows multiple clients to remotely access to work together.
 - To be modern and popular, leveraging community works for: script, theme, documentation, development, etc.